RESOURCESTOOLS FOR STUDENTS AND STUDENT SUPPORTERS

 - Employment, whether odd jobs such as yard work or babysitting, or more consistent employment after school, on weekends or through the summer, can bring numerous benefits and teach a wealth of skills.
 Students can learn directly about personal finances, earn their own money, add to college savings and gain professional experiences.
 Some studies have shown that students who work part-time may have improved academic performance, as long as they do not neglect their school work and abandon the extracurricular activities that fulfill them.
-It’s important to note, however, that high school seniors who earn over a certain amount ($6,420 for the 2017-2018 FAFSA), may see a reduction in their financial aid award package.
+It’s important to note, however, that high school seniors who earn over a certain amount ($6,095 for the 2018-2019 financial aid year), may see a reduction in their financial aid award package.

 Saving ahead to help your child witht the costs of attending college cannot start early enough.
 Set aside extra funds in an account as you are able, or consider a dedicated plan.
 A 529 plan, or college savings plan, encourages saving for college costs.
 New Mexico offers two types of 529 plans, The Education Plan and Scholar’s Edge.

 Speak with your child about college or have someone do so who has experienced college.
 Help them set goals and make plans toward their future.
 Set up an appointment with Bridges.